-Students are expected to be present for all course exams at the scheduled time unless arrangements are made with the course instructor prior to the administration of the exam.
+Students are expected to be present for all course exams and the final exam at the scheduled time unless arrangements are made with the course instructor prior to the administration of the exam.
+Make-up exams are not permitted for unexcused absences.
 Students who fail to attend an exam will be given a grade of zero on the exam.
-Students with an unexcused absence on the day of the exam will not be permitted to make-up the exam.
-The school will accommodate a rescheduling of an exam for one of the following reasons:
+Alternate exam times may be rescheduled during the exam period for the following reasons: